Extracting conserved operators from a projected entangled pair state

 where in the latter two terms, $i,j,k,l$ are the four different sites in the plaquette $p$, and $J_1$, $J_2$, $Q_1$, and $Q_2$ are coefficients to be determined by the approximate kernel of the 4-site $\mathcal{S}$.

 Since the RVB state has divergent correlation length, it requires thousands of CTMRG iterations to evaluate $\mathcal{S}$.
 The lowest eigenvalue $s_{\mathrm{min}}$ excluding all smaller-size and trivial solutions, as well as the coefficients determined by the corresponding eigenvectors, are shown in Tab.~\ref{tab:Results_RVB} for various $\chi$.
 Since $s_{\mathrm{min}}$ which characterizes the quantum fluctuation of the solution $\hat{H}$ per site is small, the RVB state can be regarded as a good eigenstate of $\hat{H}$.
-Moreover, we compare the energy expectation value $E_{\text{RVB}}=\langle\mathrm{RVB}|\hat{H}|\mathrm{RVB}\rangle/\langle\mathrm{RVB}|\mathrm{RVB}\rangle$ and the ground state energy $E_{\text{GS}}$ of $\hat{H}$ obtained by variational optimization, and find they are very close to each other (see the last two rows of Tab.~\ref{tab:Results_RVB}), so the non-frustration-free $\hat{H}$ we obtained is indeed a good parent Hamiltonian of the RVB state that has better locality compared to the standard frustration-free construction~\cite{Satoshi_Fujimoto_2005,Fendly_2010,twelve_site_H_kagome_RVB_2014,Locality_optim_2022}, which should be at least 8-site.
+Moreover, we compare the energy expectation value $E_{\text{RVB}}=\langle\mathrm{RVB}|\hat{H}|\mathrm{RVB}\rangle/\langle\mathrm{RVB}|\mathrm{RVB}\rangle$ and the ground state energy $E_{\text{GS}}$ of $\hat{H}$ obtained by variational optimization, and find they are very close to each other (see the last two rows of Tab.~\ref{tab:Results_RVB}), so the non-frustration-free $\hat{H}$ we obtained is indeed a good parent Hamiltonian of the RVB state, and it will be much easier to be engineered for state preparation, because it has better locality compared to the standard frustration-free construction~\cite{Satoshi_Fujimoto_2005,Fendly_2010,twelve_site_H_kagome_RVB_2014,Locality_optim_2022}, which should be at least 8-site.

 \textbf{Hamiltonian having the deformed Ising or toric code wavefunctions as excited states.} In previous examples, we have used our method to find frustration-free or non-frustration-free parent Hamiltonian of exact iPEPS and variational iPEPS, gapped or gapless.
 In this section, we show the Hamiltonian we obtain can also have the iPEPS as an excited state.
 We consider a family of 2D deformed Ising wavefunctions on the square lattice, $\ket{\Psi_{\text{Ising}}(\beta)}=\exp\left(\frac{\beta}{2}\sum_{\langle i,j\rangle}Z_iZ_j\right)\ket{++\cdots+}$, where $\beta$ is a turning parameter.
 They can be exactly expressed as PEPS with $D=2$~\cite{computation_power_2006}.
 Solving the kernel of the 4-site $\mathcal{S}$ of the PEPS for a $4\times 4$ periodic system already gives interesting result.
 The lowest eigenvalue of the 4-site $\mathcal{S}$ at $\pmb{q}=(0,0)$ excluding all trivial solutions is zero up to machine precision for all $\beta$, and the corresponding eigenvector gives a Hamiltonian $\hat{H}=\sum_{\pmb{x}} \hat{h}_{\pmb{x}}$ with